The Bank of Tampa

 Suspicion of Fraudulent Credit Card Activity

-If an alert is raised on your Visa Credit Card account, you will be contacted by an automatic dialer system to verify your account activity.
-When contact is made, the automated dialer system will handle the call as follows:
+If an alert is raised on your Visa Credit Card account, you will be contacted by an automated-dialer system to verify your account activity.
+When contact is made, the automated-dialer system will handle the call as follows:

 • The automated system will confirm whether the call recipient is the cardholder by speaking the cardholder's name.